YangZhang4065/AdaptationSeg/README.md

 ### Training

-Run `train_val_DA.py` either in your favorite Python IDE or in terminal using:
+Run `train_val_DA.py` either in your favorite Python IDE or in terminal by typing:

 ```shell
 python train_val_DA.py
 ```

-This would train the model for 6 epochs by default and save the best model during training.
-You can stop it and proceed to the evaluation during training if you feel it takes too much time however performance would not be guaranteed then.
+This would train the model for 6 epochs and save the best model during the training.
+You can stop it and continue to the evaluation during training if you feel it takes too long however performance would not be guaranteed then.

 ### Evaluation